- Since 1978, the Business Roundtable has released new Principles of Corporate Governance from time to time.

 Commitments made through the document

-- Investing in employees.
-Along with fairer compensation and better benefits, the document called for giving workers the tools necessary to develop new skills for a “rapidly changing world.”
+- Investing in employees: Along with fairer compensation and better employee benefits, the document called for giving workers the tools necessary to develop new skills for a “rapidly changing world.”

-- Ethically dealing with suppliers.
-As major corporations, the companies involved in this year’s document pledged to work well with other businesses, regardless of their size.
+- Dealing with suppliers ethically: As major corporations, the companies involved in this year’s document pledged to work well with other businesses, regardless of their size.